Land Acknowledgment

 Current Actions of Commitment

-• Awards and scholarships for Native American MSW students
+• Offers scholarships for Indigenous MSW students

-• Collaborates with Indigenous students, alumni, faculty and staff at KU and Haskell Indian Nations University
+• Collaborates with Indigenous students, alumni, faculty, and staff at KU and Haskell Indian Nations University

 • Collaborates with KU Indigenous Studies Program to provide a pathway to MSW courses for those students interested in human services